Autonomous cars can only understand the real world through a map

 After processing the data, the result is a 3D representation of the street environment that bears a very close resemblance to its real-world counterpart, with accuracy processed to a level of 10-20cm - a level of map precision we consider to be adequate for the purposes of highly automated driving.

-A map as natural canvas for sensor data
+A map as a natural canvas for sensor data

 One could argue that although sensors currently have limited reach, they’re evolving quite fast and could potentially fill the gap soon and replace the need of an HD map.